JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 would translate intact into a regime with failures.
 A notable aspect is if errors should be raised _uniformly_, that is the same error code is returned at all rank by the same collective operation.
-While this is desirable for the structuring aspect this gives to fault tolerant codes, this also entails a significant overhead in most cases as it adds a supplementary concensus, an extra fault tolerant synchronization step that is not required by the semantic of the underlying communication.
-Thus, to protect fault-free performance, users need to be able to control when such concensus are performed.
-The MPI_COMM_AGREE operation has provided an explicit means for users to synchronize in a fault tolerant fashion when the need arises.
+While this is desirable for the structuring aspect this gives to fault-tolerant codes, this also entails a significant overhead in most cases as it adds a supplementary concensus, an extra fault-tolerant synchronization step that is not required by the semantic of the underlying communication.
+Thus, to protect fault-free performance, users need to be able to control when such consensus are performed.
+The MPI_COMM_AGREE operation has provided an explicit means for users to synchronize in a fault-tolerant fashion when the need arises.
 We added a per-communicator property (practically, by setting specific MPI Info keys on the communicator) that